Should the Rolex crown point up? – Rolex Crown Alignment guide

 All Rolex watches have a crown.
 This crown is used to adjust the time and functions of the watch.
 Since the Oyster case construction is used in the majority of Rolex watches, it means that almost all watch crowns are screw-down.
 This means that they are screwed down against the case via threading, similar to how a normal screw works.

 All Rolex crowns have the coronet symbol on the side.
-The most ”logical” thing would be that the coronet always aligns straight when fully screwed-down against the case.
+The most ”logical” thing would be that the coronet always aligns straight when fully screwed down against the case.
 Well, that is not the case.

-The Rolex crown alignment is, of course, a major third-world problem, but it’s still worth discussing because when paying Rolex money for a watch, you expect perfection.
+The Rolex crown alignment is, of course, a major first-world problem, but it’s still worth discussing because when paying Rolex money for a watch, you expect perfection.
 A misaligned crown is, in a way, a form of imperfection – although Rolex does not attempt to get it aligned.
 Whilst some people couldn’t care less about the alignment of the Rolex crown, others have OCD and find it disturbing that the crown does not align perfectly.

 So why Does Rolex not do something about this then?